 I bet you’re like, “Duh, Raka.
 Of course you need a marketing strategy,” and we’ll be like, “Yeah, but do you know why you need a marketing strategy?”
 For those who don’t—and even for those who do—what follows are the top five reasons why fully developed marketing strategies carry some serious weight.

-1. Establish objectives and set goals
+1. Set clear objectives and goals

 Every great marketing strategy begins with a sense of determination and a desire to improve.
 While creative visions, abstract ideas, and letting your imagination run a little wild are great places to start, it’s also important to ground your ideas in data and research.
 This is where the actual marketing strategy comes into play.

-More specifically, setting SMART goals is a great way of making sure that you’re being as realistic and efficient as possible while also reaching for your objectives.
-The SMART acronym stands for specific, measurable, attainable, relevant, and time-bound.
-For example, you might say you have a goal of increasing marketing qualified leads by 25% by the end of Q1.
+More specifically, setting SMART (Specific, Measurable, Attainable, Relevant, and Time-bound) goals is a great way of ensuring that you’re being as realistic and efficient as possible while also reaching for your objectives.

-2. Target your audience
+2. Target your key audience

 Along the same lines, a marketing strategy drives you to clarify key points, like who your target audience will be.
 If you can already guess where we’re going with this, you’re an inbound marketer at heart.
 Buyer personas are super important for effective marketing.
 A buyer persona—if you didn’t already know—is a semi-fictional representation of your ideal customer based on market research and what you already know about your existing customers.
 Basically, a buyer persona is a more specific representation of your target audience.

-3. Organize and enact
+3. Organize and automate your process

-4. Work together
+4. Work together more effectively

 More often than not, marketing is carried out by more than one more person.
 Whether it’s just one marketing strategist working one-on-one with a client or a whole marketing team working together, clear communication is critical.
 This is where process documentation comes in handy for teams.
 Documenting processes has many benefits for businesses, including reduced risk of errors, decreased time to complete tasks, lower costs, improved efficiency, increased quality of work, and heightened customer and employee satisfaction.
 At the end of the day, process documentation ensures that everyone knows what they need to do, how to do it, and who to turn to if they run into roadblocks.

-5. Allocate resources
+5. Allocate necessary resources

 The importance of a marketing strategy